erebboah/EE282/homework4.md

 	14	Missing BUSCOs (M)
 	3285	Total BUSCO groups searched

-These results may appear concerning, since so many BUSCOs are missing in our assembly.
+These results may appear concerning, since the ONT data is only 0.3% complete.
 However, it is worth keeping in mind that the FlyBase reference was probably built with a lot more data and carefully managed by the *Drosophila* community, so its BUSCO score is expected to be ~99% complete.
 The N50 was ~3x higher in the reference assembly, indicating it is much more complete.
+Assuming the ONT data was created in lab by a small group or single person, its BUSCO score might not be the most accurate judge of the quality or usefulness of the data.